telent/liminix/README.md

     NIX_PATH=nixpkgs=../nixpkgs:$NIX_PATH ./run-tests.sh

+Some of the tests require the emulated upstream connection to be running.

+## Troubleshooting

-## Diagnosing unexpectedly large images
+### Diagnosing unexpectedly large images

 Sometimes you can add a package and it causes the image size to balloon because it has dependencies on other things you didn't know about.
 Build the